For every action by a driver there is a reaction from the vehicle and tyres that will occur.

 Are the cars insured during the course?

-Some insurance companies cover clients cars, some don't and some even discount insurance for driver attending such courses.
+We conduct these courses at driver training centres and therefore some insurance companies do cover clients cars, but some don't and some even discount insurance for driver attending such courses.
 If asked, please inform your insurance company that the training is not done on racing circuits, there are no speed events or racing and maximum speeds are less than 100 km/hr.
 Remember you are attending to improve your driving, your insurance company should support this as they will ultimately benefit from you being a better driver.

 The vehicles we supply are fully insured for your use and provided you are following our instructions you will not be liable for any damage caused.
 If your car is not covered, most participants still attend as there is a very low risk of any problems occurring, otherwise you might wish to hire one of ours for the entire day.